richardantao/learnify/README.md

 ### blog.learnify.ca
 This subdomain is accessed through `blog.html` on the root domain.
 This subdomain is accessible to everyone, and holds all of Learnify's blog posts.

-### careers.learnify.ca
-The careers portal for interested applicants to apply for open positions.
-This subdomain is to be amalgamated with `team.learnify.ca` in a later version.

 ### docs.learnify.ca
 This subdomain hosts all supporting documents for Learnify, including but not limited to Terms of Service, What is Learnify, and the Changelog.